jpt4/prc/README.md

-theory/{gelc-universality.txt, figures.pdf} are a note and associated diagrams describing the relation between RLEMs and GELCs in greater (though yet terse) detail, proving by construction the universality of RLEM-based Universal Cells.
+theory/{gelc-universality.txt, figures.pdf} are a note and associated diagrams describing the relation between RLEMs and GELCs in greater detail, including a proof by construction of the universality of RLEM-based Universal Cells.

 ###Ethos (or, Prior Work):

-While genetically independent, PRC shares much of its current ideology and abstract model with MIT's Reconfigurable Asynchronous Logic Automata (RALA) project [0].
+While provenancially independent, PRC shares much of its current ideology and abstract model with MIT's Reconfigurable Asynchronous Logic Automata (RALA) project [0].
 Kenichi Morita and his collaborators developed Reversible Logic Elements with Memory in several papers over the last 20 years [1].
 Switching, latching EMR circulators have been studied by radio engineers since the mid-20th century [2].

 theory/history.txt: An oral history of influences during the project's gestation.